 About the Author

 Justin S. Guthrie, CFA, is a partner at ACA Performance Services, a division of ACA Compliance Group.
-His primary responsibilities include serving as a partner on traditional and alternative GIPS verification engagements and the day-to-day operations of the GIPS verification and consulting division of ACA.
+His primary responsibilities include serving as a partner on traditional and alternative GIPS compliance verification engagements and the day-to-day operations of the GIPS compliance verification and consulting division of ACA.
 Previously, Justin served as an auditor at Ernst & Young.
 He is a past president of the CFA Society of East Tennessee and is current Chair of the United States Investment Performance Committee.
 Mr. Guthrie is a co-author of the survey “The Value of GIPS Compliance – 2014 Manager and Consultant Survey.”
 He is a Certified Public Accountant.
 Justin earned his Bachelor of Science degree in Accounting and his Master’s Degree in Accounting from the University of Tennessee, Knoxville.